Skip to content

 [FT-SDK]FTRUMConfigManager com.demo D unbindUserData

-• Confirm calls in the correct context, FTRUMConfig.addGlobalContext, FTLoggerConfig.addGlobalContext suitable for scenarios within an application cycle that do not change, such as app distributors or different Flavor attributes.
-For dynamic scenes requiring real-time response, use manual calls to RUM and Log interfaces.
+• Confirm the calls are made in the correct context, such as FTRUMConfig.addGlobalContext, FTLoggerConfig.addGlobalContext, suitable for scenarios within an application lifecycle that do not change, like app distributors or different Flavor attributes.
+If real-time responses are needed based on dynamic scenarios, manually call the RUM and Log interfaces.

-• In debug mode, check [FT-SDK]SyncTaskManager logs to validate the correctness of custom field parameters.
+• In debug mode, check the [FT-SDK]SyncTaskManager logs to verify the correctness of custom field parameters.

-After Plugin AOP ASM insertion, eventListenerFactory is added in OkHttpClient.Builder(), overriding the original eventListener or eventListenerFactory.
+After Plugin AOP ASM inserts, it adds eventListenerFactory to OkHttpClient.Builder(), covering the original eventListener or eventListenerFactory.

 • ft-sdk < 1.4.1

-Disable automatic Plugin AOP settings FTRUMConfig.setEnableTraceUserResource(false) and customize a CustomEventListenerFactory inheriting FTResourceEventListener.FTFactory, using custom integration.
+Turn off automatic Plugin AOP settings FTRUMConfig setEnableTraceUserResource(false), and customize a CustomEventListenerFactory inheriting from FTResourceEventListener.FTFactory, integrating via custom method.

 • ft-sdk >= 1.4.1

-Customize a CustomEventListenerFactory inheriting FTResourceEventListener.FTFactory and set FTRUMConfig.setOkHttpEventListenerHandler to customize the ASM-injected eventListenerFactory.
+Customize a CustomEventListenerFactory inheriting from FTResourceEventListener.FTFactory, setting FTRUMConfig.setOkHttpEventListenerHandler to customize the eventListenerFactory written by ASM.

 • ft-sdk >= 1.6.7